-Retirement Benefit Obligation Assumptions: 2017 2016 2015 Compensation rate increase 3.00% 3.00% 3.00% Discount rate 1.25% 1.31% 2.03% Employee turn-over Actua rial standard and average of the last 5 years Average age of retirement 60 to 65 years a 60 to 65 years actuarial standard based on age and professional status
+Retirement Benefit Obligation Assumptions: 2017 2016 2015 Compensation rate increase 3.00% 3.00% 3.00% Discount rate 1.25% 1.31% 2.03% Employee turn-over Actuarial standar rd and average of the last 5 years 60 to 65 years actuarial standard based on age Average age of retirement and professional stat us

 Certain actuarial assumptions, such as discount rate, have a significant effect on the amounts reported for net periodic benefit cost and accrued retirement indemnity benefit obligation amounts.
-The discount rate is determined annually by benchmarking a published long-term bond index using the iBoxx € Corporates AA 10+ index.
+The discount rate is determined annually by benchmarking a published long-term bond index using the iBoxx \in Corporates AA 10+ index.